utsav-195/fingerprint-recognition-using-siamese-network-with-retraining/README.md

     - x2.npy
     - y.npy
  - test_images/
-    - 1.jpg
-    - 2.jpg
+    - thumb_edited.jpg
  - README.md

 #### Data:-
 The data being fingerprints of a particular person is private to them.
 So, I have not included a dataset.
-However, there is a sample image(thumb_edited.jpg you will find it in `images/p1/`) which can be used to understand what kind of image is expected.
-The fingerprints should be clear and the image should only contain the finger, not any more details.

-The folder structure defines how the data needs to recide for the working.
+But the folder structure defines how the data needs to recide for the working.
 The data/files in the folders are only placeholders.

 The `images` folder should contain all the individual person's fingerprints separated in folders (`p1/, p2/, p3/`).
+Each folder must contain 1 fingerprint images of a separate person.
+An example of how the image should look like is present in the folders.

 The `model` folder will store the model that will be trained.